 It is our belief that until this geological phenomenon is better understood only then can long term infrastructure and social planning programs be effectively implemented.

 The Humanitus Sidoarjo Fund is affiliated with the Humanitus Foundation, a nonpartisan, non-religious, Australian registered NGO, and charitable institution, working within communities in SE Asia at all levels to achieve shared goals.

 Humanitus has a long history of achievements working on social development and research programs in East Africa and SE Asia in the areas of health, education, rural diversification, tourism, community welfare and sustainability.

 Humanitus works alongside many agencies, NGO's, CBO's, Government ministries, education providers and industry experts.
 Our current focus is in the SE Asia region.
 Humanitus has key team and board members in New Zealand, Germany, Indonesia and Australia.
 Humanitus is a fully transparent foundation and undertakes only those projects which have solid support at all levels.

-Through an on-going interest the worlds largest, and fastest growing mud volcano, Humanitus Foundation Directors were inspired to launch the Humanitus Sidoarjo Fund (HSF) in March 2010 for scientific and social research into Lumpur Sidoarjo (LUSI), Indonesia's mud volcano.
+Through an on-going interest the worlds largest, most controversial, and fastest growing hydrothermal/geothermal system, Humanitus Foundation Directors were inspired to launch the Humanitus Sidoarjo Fund (HSF) in March 2010 for scientific and social research into Lumpur Sidoarjo (LUSI), Indonesia's mud volcano.
 HSF has been established as a research fund, and a Government advisory board, for further scientific research and investigations into long term solutions to the environmental effects and social impact of LUSI.

 HSF is proud to work in cooperation with Badan Penanggulangan Lumpur Sidoarjo (abbreviated BPLS).
 This agency was formed on April 8th 2007 in order to implement a strategic national mission of response and management of LUSI.